 To everyone’s surprise there was a Great Leap Forward and for three years in succession we got into the playoffs and dared to dream that we’d soon be playing Liverpool and Everton in the Premier League.
 But, as with Scotland, it never quite happened.

-The fact that I am stuck with Tranmere and Scotland for the rest of my life rather than Liverpool and England, or – better still – Barcelona and Spain – has never bothered me.
-Only joking.
+The fact that I am stuck with Tranmere and Scotland for the rest of my life rather than Liverpool and England, or – more excitingly – Real Madrid and Spain – has never bothered me.
+Only joking!
 It has been a continual source of frustration, rage and self-pity.
 The only good thing is that I have managed to convince my wife to join me in my suffering.

 What doesn’t kill you makes you… feel unwell

-In 2000 Anne and I went to see the last cup final to be played at the old Wembley Stadium: the Worthington Cup Final: Tranmere Rovers v Leicester City.
+In 2000 Anne and I went to the final cup final to be played at the old Wembley Stadium: the Worthington Cup Final: Tranmere Rovers v Leicester City.

 Leicester won 2-1 (Scottish International Matt Elliott netting twice for the enemy).
-It was to be expected, but it hurt.
+It was to be expected, but it hurt like hell.
 We were drawing 1-1, despite going down to 10 men.
 Anyway… I will get over it one day, I expect.

 Over the years I (and often Anne) have watched Tranmere draw, lose and occasionally win at almost every ground in and around London: Brentford, Charlton, Chelsea, Crystal Palace, Fulham, Leyton Orient, Luton, Millwall, QPR, Reading, Southend, Stevenage, Watford, West Ham, Wimbledon… I have been to exotic places like Crewe, Hartlepool, Yeovil, and horribile dictu Scunthorpe.
 I have watched grizzled campaigners like George Yardley (a Scotsman), Eric Nixon, “Wee” Pat Nevin (a Scotsman of course), Ian Muir (sounds like a Scotsman) and the Great Aldo wearing Tranmere’s colours, and youngsters who may or may not have reached their full potential, such as Ronnie Moore, Roy McFarland (sounds like a Scotsman), Steve Coppell and Jason Koumas.